hudec117/remote-protobuf-compiler/README.md

 **NOTE:** Neither the server or client were built with extensibility, maintainability or readability in mind.
 This is merely a tool to aid the development of another one of my projects.

-If you encounter any bugs or would like to see a feature added then please open n issue.
+If you encounter any bugs or would like to see a feature added then please open an issue.

 ## Download